 Conclusion

 A study of the fish fauna in the Tongon reservoir identified 33 species belonging to 7 orders, 11 families and 17 genera.
 The families Cichlidae, Claroteidae and Alestidae are the most abundant.
 At the species level, populations of Hemichromis fasciatus, Coptodon zillii, Hybrid (Coptodon guineensis x Coptodon zillii), Sarotherodon galilaeus and Chrisychthys nigrodigitatus dominate the catches.
 The values of the Shannon-Weaver diversity index (H’) and evenness index (E) indicate a poorly diversified population and a disturbed ecological status.

+The conclusion section may kindly be improved to better highlight the major findings and significance of the study.

 References